Oleksii-Kshenskyi/freq/README.md

 ~~7.
 Do proper error handling~~

-8. Handle command line arguments efficiently with a command line library of sorts, with the possibility of adding more optional arguments to enhance processing
+~~8.
+Handle command line arguments efficiently with a command line library of sorts, with the possibility of adding more optional arguments to enhance processing~~

 9. Start converting the app to functional Scala and refactoring it.
 10. Add analysis data:
     - overall number of words in the text